Send performance metrics about Python code to Statsd

 from perfmetrics import metric from perfmetrics import metricmethod @metric def myfunction(): """Do something that might be expensive""" class MyClass(object): @metricmethod def mymethod(self): """Do some other possibly expensive thing"""

 Next, tell perfmetrics how to connect to Statsd.
 (Until you do, the decorators have no effect.)
-Ideally, your application should read the Statsd URI from a configuration file at startup time, but the example below uses a hard-coded URI for simplicity:
+Ideally, either your application should read the Statsd URI from a configuration file at startup time, or you should set the STATSD_URI environment variable.
+The example below uses a hard-coded URI:

 from perfmetrics import set_statsd_client set_statsd_client('statsd://localhost:8125') for i in xrange(1000): myfunction() MyClass().mymethod()